elibroftw/blog.elijahlopez.ca/content/posts/chegg-is-garbage-part-1.md

 tags:
   - economics
   - opinion
+summary: "Analyzes a macroeconomics question on inflation determinants, arguing online sources like Chegg are incorrect and explaining how real output growth impacts inflation with constant money supply and interest rates."
 ---

 Consider an economy with a constant growth rate of nominal money supply and a constant real interest rate r​ = 0.06.
 Which of the following statements about the inflation rate of the economy would be​ valid?